taikon/studious-broccoli/README.md

 ### Introduction
 - There are 2 directories in this project, `frontend` and `backend`.
 - The backend requires the `ollama` CLI tool to serve llama3 7B.
+- This application can be entirely self-hosted.
+Meaning that you can use it on your clinic's WiFi.

 ### Overview
 - `frontend/`: React frontend.